PanderMusubi/fdroid/README.md

 Some of the apps listed here cost money in Google Play but are gratis on F-Droid.
 Good to know is that many of these apps often surpass their commercial counterparts in terms of functionality and performance.

-The additional links under the application description are:
+The additional links under the app description are:
+- DT for desktop application
 - AT for alternative.to
 - OA for os.alternative.to